kostadinoff/phd/notes.md

 -  The group of pediatric VRTs is extremely heterogeneous involving diff erent organ sites and many histological tumor types.
 Some are characteristic of the pediatric age, while others occur frequently in adults but rarely in children

--In adult oncology, VRTs are a heterogeneous group of entities that is diffi cult to defi ne.
+- In adult oncology, VRTs are a heterogeneous group of entities that is diffi cult to defi ne.
 According to the European RARECARE project – an incidence cut-off of less than 6 cases/100 000 population/year should be used to defi ne VRTs.
 However, this defi nition would include all childhood cancers.

 -  Italian TREP project (Tumori Rari in Età Pediatrica [Rare Tumors in Pediatric Age]) introduced a new defi nition of VRTs, using a lower cut-off , i. e., an annual incidence < 2/millions.
 Moreover, a specifi c tumor entity was only included if it was not enrolled in clinical trials, defi ning it as an orphan disease

 - On the other hand, a purely qualitative defi nition of childhood VRTs based on histopathologic classifi cation may pose other problems.
 In the COG initiative, VRTs were generally classifi ed as other malignant epithelial neoplasms and melanomas according to the International Classifi cation of Childhood Cancer subgroup XI of the SEER database.
 As a consequence, several VRTs such as pleuropulmonary blastoma, pancreatoblastoma or sex cord stromal tumors might be excluded.
 Therefore, EXPeRT proposes that the group of VRTs should not be defi ned based on epidemiology or pathology alone.
 Instead, a VRT is mainly characterized by its status as an orphan disease, thus pointing to the need of the children to have appropriate care.

 - any solid malignancy or borderline tumor characterized by an annual incidence < 2/million and/or not already considered in clinical trials